Virginity-Bot/virginity-bot/README.md

 -   `/leaderboard` - list top 10 virgins in the server
 -   `/checkvirginity` - checks virginity of a given user
 -   `/reset` - resets a specified member's virginity
+-   `/crown` - gives the title to a specified user

 ## How to Increase Your Virginity